 The Greeks would use όστρακα or ostraka, small pieces of broken ceramic goods, to vote to shun or ban their opponents.
 This is where we get the word ostracize.
 Some scholars have suggested that the ostraka could be used as pessoi, literally wiping your feces onto the names of hated individuals.
 The abrasive characteristics of broken ceramic material suggest that long-term used of these as pessoi could have resulted in localized irritation at the least, progressing to skin or mucosal damage or the irritation of external hemorrhoids.
 For more on toilet use of pessoi and ostraka and the medical implications see the paper "Toilet hygiene in the classical era", Philippe Charlier, Luc Brun, Clarisse Prêtre, and Isabelle Huynh-Charlier, in BMJ (the British Medical Journal) 2012;p345-346.

-This large public toilet at Ephesus had approximately twelve seats on each of three sides of a room, so it was a 36-holer!
+This large public toilet at Ephesus had a dozen seats on each of three sides of a room, so it was a 36-holer!
 Well, Ephesus was the major city of Asia Minor.
-It also has a remarkably deep waste channel, from about two meters deep (in the section shown here) to perhaps twice that on the other side of the room.
-Note how far the water channel is in front of the seat, one would have to lean very far forward to utilize it with your bare hands.
+This facility also has a remarkably deep waste channel, from about two meters deep (in the section shown here) to perhaps twice that on the other side of the room.
+Note how far the water channel is in front of the seat, you would have to lean very far forward to utilize it with your bare hands.
 But with your tersorium on a stick, no problem!

 These toilets date from when Luke, Paul, John, et. al. were in Ephesus.
 Some of these pictures of mine were used in De Samenleesbijbel, Read the Bible Together, a Dutch study Bible for children of 8–12 years.